gulp-community/gulp-livereload/README.md

     livereload.options.basePath                 Path to prepend all given paths livereload.options.start                    Automatically start
     livereload.options.quiet        false       Disable console logging
-    livereload.options.reloadFile   index.html  Path to the page the browsers on for a full page reload
+    livereload.options.reloadPage   index.html  Path to the page the browsers on for a full page reload

 livereload also reveals the underlying server instance for direct access if needed.
 The instance is a "tiny-lr" instance that this wraps around.
 If the server is not running then this will be undefined.